Code-Institute-Submissions/iKelvvv-MS2/README.md

 -   Select your weapon - This section allows the player to select their desired weapon.
 There are 5 icons rock, paper, scissors, lizard, spock.
 When hovering over each weapon the icon background changes colour to give the user confirmation before selecting the weapon.
 The icon colours are also in the order of the Olympic rings.

--   Player/Computer choices - This section shows the selection of weapon made by the player and the generated weapon selection for the computer.
+-   Player/Computer choices - This section shows the selection of weapons made by the player and the generated weapon selection for the computer.
 This uses the same icons as the initial weapon selection part.

 -   Main menu button - This button will take the user back to the index page.

 -   Winning GIF - If the user has won 3 rounds, the game ends with a winner's GIF.
 At this point, this removes all the weapon icons and results and left with a new game button, scoreboard and main menu button.
 This forces the user to restart the game.

--   Losing GIF - If the computer beaten the user to 3 rounds, the game ends with a loser's GIF.
+-   Losing GIF - If the computer has beaten the user to 3 rounds, the game ends with a loser's GIF.
 At this point, this removes all the weapon icons and results and left with a new game button, scoreboard and main menu button.
 This forces the user to restart the game.

 <a name="technologies-used"></a>